Skip to content

 Chantilly Lace vs Intense White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.

-The name “Intense White” makes me think of a bright white, but this one is actually a creamy off-white.
-It reminds me a bit of Sherwin Williams Natural Choice.
+The name “Intense White” makes me think of a bright white, but this one is actually an off-white.

 Benjamin Moore Chantilly Lace vs Linen White (912/OC-146/PM-28)